Kunnu1371/Acme-Website/Readme.md

 ### Acme Website
+* Static
 * Professional
-* Static
-* Responsive and mobile friendly
+* Responsive/mobile friendly
 * Made with HTML and CSS only